High-dimensional Contextual Bandit Problem without Sparsity

-\begin{definition}[Benign covariance] A covariance matrix $\Sigmai$ is \textit{benign}, if $\biasiNT = o(1)$ and $\variNT = o(1)$ hold as $N,T \to \infty$ while $N = \Theta (T)$. \end{definition} To put it differently, if we can achieve consistent estimation by using all the data for estimation, then the covariance matrix is considered benign.
+\begin{definition}[Benign covariance] Under Assumption \ref{asmp:subgaussian}, a covariance matrix $\Sigmai$ is \textit{benign}, if $\biasiNT = o(1)$ and $\variNT = o(1)$ hold as $N,T \to \infty$ while $N = \Theta (T)$. \end{definition} To put it differently, Assumption \ref{asmp:subgaussian} and Definition \ref{def:benign_covariance} state that, if we can achieve consistent estimation by using all the data for estimation, then the covariance matrix is considered benign.